eloquent/precis-js/README.md

 explaining the scope of the problem.

 The PRECIS Framework obsoletes stringprep ([RFC 3454]) the previous de-facto solution for handling Unicode usernames and passwords.
-It takes a more sustainable approach than stringprep, because it is designed to adapt to future versions of Unicode.
+PRECIS takes a more sustainable approach than stringprep, because it is designed to adapt to future versions of Unicode.